 Dissatisfied with the Government Landing Service, in 1868 local merchants formed the Timaru Landing and Shipping Company.
 They constructed a new building at the bottom of George Street for their premises.
 Made of bluestone, it is the last remaining building of its type in the southern hemisphere.
-The completion of Timaru’s artificial port in the 1880s ended the landing services.
+The completion of Timaru’s artificial port in the 1880s made the landing services obsolete.
 The building is now a tourist information centre.

 Using this item